-AP-60 Public Housing - 91.220(h)
+AP-60 Public Housing - 91.220(h) Introduction

 The City of Miami Gardens is part of the service area for the Miami-Dade County Public Housing and Community Development (PHCD) department.
-As the sixth largest housing agency in the nation, PHCD administers nearly 10,000 public housing units and about 16,000 Housing Choice Vouchers.
+As the sixth largest housing agency in the nation, PHCD administers over 9,500 public housing units and about 16,000 Housing Choice Vouchers.

 PHCD's waitlists for public housing, moderate rehabilitation developments, and Housing Choice Vouchers are currently closed.
-The agency's 2014 Public Housing and Moderate Rehabilitation waitlists include 28,362 and 17,916 applicants, respectively.
+The agency's latest waitlists released in 2014 show Public Housing and Moderate Rehabilitation waitlists to be 28,362 and 17,916 applicants, respectively.
 The Housing Choice Voucher waitlist was created in 2008 and includes over 72,000 households.